FPGAwars/apio-vscode/README.md

 ---

-Apio Ide is an easy to install and use Visual Studio Code extension that provides the full FPGA design capabilities within an IDE.
+Apio IDE is an easy to install and use Visual Studio Code extension that provides the full FPGA design capabilities within an IDE.
 For a quick start, visit the [Getting started with Apio](https://fpgawars.github.io/apio/docs/quick-start) guide.

 ## Description